antsramz/ASP-E1-Agent-Identity-Profile-Normalizer/README.md

 # ASP‑E1 — Agent Identity Profile Normalizer

+ASP‑E1 is an extension of the Agent State Packet (ASP) that standardizes, validates, and canonicalizes incoming agent identity packets.
+This ensures every agent entering the ecosystem conforms to a single deterministic identity format, enabling consistent downstream processing and reliable multi‑agent interoperability.

+This template is machine‑only, zero‑contact, and revenue‑generating by design.

+---

 ## Overview
 ASP‑E1 extends the Agent State Packet (ASP) by providing deterministic normalization, validation, and canonicalization of incoming agent identity